cire-thk/BifacialSimu/Readme.md

 Jan Schmitt (Graphical User Interface)

 Thank you to all who have contributed so far to this project, it wouldn't have been as successful without their input.

-If you wish to assist in further developing this program please contact [Eva-Maria Grommes](https://orcid.org/0000-0002-7826-3754).

 ***